terminusdb/terminusdb/tests/manual/commit_queue_contention/DOCKER_STRESS.md

 This manual test runs the commit-queue contention stress test against a TerminusDB server in a CPU-throttled Docker container.
-The container is limited to half a CPU so commits and scheduled auto-optimizations overlap heavily, which is the scenario in which the original race was observed.
+The container is limited to half a CPU or less so commits and scheduled auto-optimizations overlap heavily, which is the scenario in which the original race was observed.

 ## What it tests